Young Again Information

 Young again has a very small product range of dog food products which only includes two recipes.
 Both of these recipes are dry dog food recipes, and Young Again does not produce any wet/canned food.

-One of these recipes is for smaller dogs (under 30lbs), and the other is for medium and larger dogs (over 30lbs).
+One of these recipes is for smaller dogs (under 30 lbs), and the other is for medium and larger dogs (over 30 lbs).

-Young again does not produce any age-specific dog food such as recipes for puppies or senior dogs; however their recipes are formulated for all-life-stages.
+Young again does not produce any age-specific dog food, such as recipes for puppies or senior dogs; however, their recipes are formulated for all life stages.

-Young Again’s cat food range is larger than their dog food range but is still relatively small.
+Young Again’s cat food range is larger than its dog food range but is still relatively small.
 It includes a total of 6 recipes which are all dry cat food which means that they do not produce any wet/canned cat food.

 However, there is more variety in the cat food range than the dog food range, including some age-specific recipes such as those for kittens and senior cats.